karlmdavis/justdavis-karl/_posts/2015-07-27-what-on-earth-was-i-thinking.md

 ---
+layout: post
 title: "What On Earth Was I Thinking?"
-kind: article
-publish: true
-created_at: 2015/07/27
-tags: [coding]
+date: 2015-07-27
+categories: coding
-excerpt: "What on earth was I thinking, deciding to spend my free time building a Rock-Paper-Scissors game, of all things‽ Good question!"
+description: "What on earth was I thinking, deciding to spend my free time building a Rock-Paper-Scissors game, of all things‽ Good question!"
 ---

 For well over a year now, I've been spending a good bit of my evening and weekend time on the most absurd side project I could invent: [RPS Tourney](https://github.com/karlmdavis/rps-tourney).
 What on earth was I thinking, deciding to spend my free time building a Rock-Paper-Scissors game, of all things‽ Good question!